Best Lightweight Rain Jacket 2023 | Hiking & Backpacking

 Shakedry technology is Gore-Tex’s most breathable and lightweight shell design.
 It has a persistent beading outer face, which means in rain or snow the moisture will simply run off the face of the jacket.
 And then, when the storm is over, simply shake out the jacket to completely dry it out.
 Furthermore, their Shakedry garments also include Gore-Tex stretch technology, so the Norvan jacket moves extremely well and won’t keep you constricted.
 Read more from Gore-Tex here.

-How And Why Rain Jackets Fail
+How And Why A Lightweight Rain Jacket Fails

 A. Outer shell fabric durability

 The ability of the rainwear’s exterior fabric to: